 We had a wonderful weekend away, exploring the area and spending time having uninterrupted conversations.
+Plus, we had some fun doing the local attractions too!
 I did not do too much research about the area before our trip, so we did not know what to expect.
 We would have been fine hanging out in our cabin and the lodge.
 We brought plenty of board games and reading materials along with our canoe.
-But to our delight there was ALOT to do around Pine Mountain State Park, despite some attractions being closed due to nearby forest fires.
+I think we really could get used to cabin living!
+But to our delight, there was ALOT to do around Pine Mountain State Park, despite some attractions being closed due to nearby forest fires.
 We walked in the woods, took the canoe for a spin, went on a cave tour and still left some things to do on our next trip!
 I would recommend the Pine Mountain State Park for a weekend getaway or a week long vacation for just the two of you or for the whole family!
 Let my pictures convince you….

 A Weekend Away at Pine Mountain State Park